Leandro Firmino

-Leandro Firmino (born June 23, 1978) is a Brazilian actor.
-He is best known for his role as Li'l Zé in the Academy Award nominated City of God.
+Leandro Firmino da Hora (born June 23, 1978) is a Brazilian actor.
+He is best known for his role as drug lord Li'l Zé in the Academy Award nominated film City of God.
 He also had a main role in one episode of spin-off series City of Men.
 He played the role of Thiago in Trash with Wagner Moura and Rooney Mara.
 Firmino starred as Goitaca Chief in Rodrigo Rodrigues`s Goitaca with Marlon Blue and Lady Francisco.
 He was cast as Gilmar in Impuros with Rui Ricardo Dias and Cyria Coentro.